L-2 visa: Employment with L-2 Visa

 Before 2002, a person in L-2 status was not authorized to work in the United States.
 In 2002, the law was changed and the spouse of a person with L-1A or L-1B status were allowed to request authorization to work in the United States.

 A spouse in L-2 status who wants to work must obtain an Employment Authorization Document (EAD).
 A person in L-2 status with an EAD is allowed to work for any employer.
 In November 2021, the law was further amended to allow qualified spouses to be automatically given an EAD by way of the L-2S designation when successfully applying for L-2 status.

 Dependent children in L-2 are not authorized to work in the United States.
 They are allowed to attend school.

 Renewals

 L-2 status may be renewed and extended within the United States when the L-1 visa is renewed.
 Renewal in the United States applies to status only, not the actual visa in the passport.
 For visa renewal, the applicant must go to a U.S. consulate or embassy outside the United States.
-An alien cannot leave the United States and then re-enter without a valid L-1 or L-2 visa, and must appear personally before a consular officer for visa issuance.
+A Person cannot leave the United States and then re-enter without a valid L-1 or L-2 visa, and must appear personally before a consular officer for visa issuance.
 This often leads to difficulties for applicants, because it means leaving their adopted home in the United States for as long as it takes the embassy to issue their new visa.
 At particularly busy times of year, or at some consulates or embassies, this can take several weeks or more.